 The medical students who enroll in GW’s School of Medicine and Health Sciences are as diverse as the experiences and specialties offered.
-Check out the class profile to see all the variety in our recent incoming class.
+Check out the class profile to learn about our most recent incoming class.

 Life on Campus

-Ross Hall is the center of activity for both the School of Medicine and Health Sciences and the School of Public Health and Health Services.
+Ross Hall is the center of activity for both the School of Medicine and Health Sciences and the Milken Institute School of Public Health.
 As a result, health professions students congregate in the building, sharing the library, student lounge, and activity space.
 The GW Hospital is adjacent to Ross Hall with a full-service cafeteria and Starbucks.

 Students can also unwind right inside Ross Hall.
 The new “all wireless” student lounge is available for relaxation 24 hours a day.
 A separate kitchen area is equipped with microwaves, a refrigerator, tables, and chairs.
 In addition, there are two big-screen TVs with DVD players.
 Large, comfortable couches and chairs complete the spacious area.